MaoZiming/papers/Topics/1-basic-os/05-concurrency.md

 - **Why it get worse?** Shared data and synchronization
   - Multiple threads executing this code can result in race condition, this code is **critical section**
   - What we want for this code is **mutual exclusion** and “**atomicity**”
-- How to build synchronization?
-  - Use hardware support
-  - With OS help
 - **How to build a lock?**
   - We would like to execute a series of instructions atomically, but due to the presence of interrupts on a single processor (or multi-thread on multi-processor), we couldn’t
   - We deal with this problem directly with the notion of lock
     - Programmers annotate source code with locks
     - Putting them around critical sections
     - And ensure that critical section executes as if it were a single atomic instruction
   - **#1: disabling interrupt for critical sections**
     - Steps
       - Code inside the critical section will not be interrupted, and will execute as if it were atomic
       - When we finish, reenable interrupts (via hardware instructions)